DataBiosphere/data-portal/content/releases/2020-mar/working-with-release-files.md

 #### 7. If using an existing Terra workspace, you will be prompted to select the files you would like to import.

-**The following table describes the recommended Cumulus output files (using the 2020-Mar-Landscape-Adult-Liver-10x dataset files as examples) to import into a Single Cell Portal study.
+The following table describes the recommended Cumulus output files (using the 2020-Mar-Landscape-Adult-Liver-10x dataset files as examples) to import into a Single Cell Portal study.
 Note that some files are necessary to interactively visualize cells in Single Cell Portal (all files marked with a .scp).
 When importing from Terra, the order of import can be important.
-When applicable, we have noted this order in the table Notes section, along with additional import specifications**
+When applicable, we have noted this order in the table “Notes” column, along with additional import specifications.

 | File Name | Description | File type to specify | Notes |
 |---|---|---|---|